Suhani Shah

-Suhani Shah (born 1990) is an Indian mentalist, magician, and YouTuber.
+Suhani Shah (born 29 January 1990) is an Indian mentalist, mind reader, magician, and YouTuber.

 Early life

-Suhani Shah was born in Udaipur, Rajasthan in a Marwadi family.
+Suhani Shah was born on 29 January 1990 in Udaipur, Rajasthan in a Marwadi family.
 She left her school in class 2 to pursue her passion.
 She was home-schooled because of her constant tours all over the world.
 Suhani never had a formal education and says that "Experiences have taught more than what a school could or would".